Homebrew makes it very difficult to install older versions of a formula.

 command to get the build to succeed.

-Typically brew install
+Typically, brew install

 will create all appropriate symlinks, but if you already have the formula installed then you'll need to follow the printed instructions to overwrite the symlinks: